mitre-ace-direct/ace-direct/README.md

   * Acquire an Asterisk certificate and copy it to `/etc/ssl/asterisk.csr` to enable the signaling server demo/test page.
 Then update the `common.https.csr` variable in `dat/config.json` to be `/etc/ssl/asterisk.csr`.
 Finally, execute: `sudo chmod 644 ~/ace-direct/dat/asterisk.csr`  .
 Note that the demo/test page is for development only.
 It is disabled in `dat/config.json` by default.

-* Clone the `kurento-asterisk-servlet` repo and follow the instructions to deploy the videomail server.
 * Clone the `acequill-service` repo and follow the instructions to enable captioning and language translation.

 ---